scottstanfield/compsci/README.md

 4. Skip the registration
 5. You may be prompted for your credentials...this is an important step

+### 3. Terminal
+Change your terminal preferences:
+- Set BASIC to the default
+- Change the typeface to 16 pt.

 Pin it to you start menu.

 Also: